 $ ./bin/alluxio-start.sh secondary_master

-Checkpointing requires a pause in master metadata changes and causes temporary service unavailability while the checkpoint is written.
-This operation may take hours depending on Alluxio namespace size.
-Therefore, Alluxio primary master will not create checkpoints by default.
+Checkpointing requires a pause in master metadata changes and causes temporary service unavailability while the leading master is writing a checkpoint.
+This operation may take hours depending on Alluxio’s namespace size.
+Therefore, Alluxio’s leading master will not create checkpoints by default.

-Restarting the current primary master to transfer the leadership to another running master periodically can help avoiding primary master journal logs from growing unbounded when Alluxio is running in HA mode.
+Restarting the current leading master to transfer the leadership to another running master periodically can help avoid leading master journal logs from growing unbounded when Alluxio is running in HA mode.

-Starting from version 2.4, Alluxio embedded journal HA mode supports automatically transferring checkpoints from standby masters to the primary master.
-Primary master can use those checkpoints as taken locally to truncate its journal size without causing temporary service unavailability.
-Manually transferring leadership is not needed anymore.
+Starting from version 2.4, Alluxio embedded journal HA mode supports automatically transferring checkpoints from standby masters to the leading master.
+The leading master can use those checkpoints as taken locally to truncate its journal size without causing temporary service unavailability.
+No need to manually transfer leadership anymore.

 If HA mode is not an option, the following command can be used to manually trigger the checkpoint:

 $ ./bin/alluxio fsadmin journal checkpoint

 Similar to the

 be used on an off-peak time to avoid interfering with other users of the system.